 District of Columbia

-A big part of the working capital that helps District of Columbia open its doors, invest in new projects and grow its workforce comes from long-term investments by life insurers.
-Our companies have invested $47 billion in the District of Columbia with bonds for education and affordable housing, and mortgages for residential, office space, retail and more.
-We are here to strengthen businesses and communities across the nation's capital.
+A big part of the working capital that helps District of Columbia open its doors to families, invest in new projects and grow its workforce comes from long-term investments by life insurers.
+Our companies have invested $45 billion in the District of Columbia with bonds for education and affordable housing, and mortgages for residential, office space, retail and more.
+We are here to strengthen communities and families across the nation's capital.

 Download District of Columbia Fact Sheet